Unboxed-Software/solana-course/content/token22-metadata.md

 ---

 # Summary
-- The `metadata pointer` extension associates a direct publickey pointer to the metadata account, be that internal (embedded) or external (Metaplex)
+- The `metadata pointer` extension associates a direct public key pointer to the metadata account, be that internal (embedded) or external (Metaplex)
 - The `metadata` mint extensions allows you to embed metadata right on mint accounts created in the Token Extension Program.
 This is generally used with a self-pointing `metadata pointer` extension.

 # Overview